AlgyJr/ios_guides/Using-Git-with-Terminal.md

 There are many remote repository options.
 In this guide we will be using [GitHub](https://github.com/).
 You will need a GitHub account if you don't have one already.
 - Create a new Repository on GitHub
 ![Create a new Repository on GitHub gif|800](http://i.imgur.com/UmHxuhN.gif)

+- Navigate to your Xcode Project folder in Terminal.
-- Link to the remote repository
+- Link to the remote repository by adding the following code in Terminal, provided from your GitHub repository.
+   - NOTE: Make sure you add YOUR GitHub remote address!

 ![Link to the remote repository gif|800](http://i.imgur.com/48uur3D.gif)